-Are you thinking of getting a Biewer Terrier?
-Here is a brief background of this piebald Terrier dog with a silky and lush hair.
+Are you thinking of getting a Biewer terrier?
+Here is a brief background of this piebald terrier dog with a silky and lush hair.

-Some enthusiasts only consider the Biewer a piebald Yorkie, while others even deem it a fault.
+Some enthusiasts only consider the Biewer a piebald Yorkie, whilst others even deem it a fault.
 In 2003, the Biewer has won the hearts of America.
 It was recognised by the American Kennel Club and since breed standards have already been set in the US, breeders are encouraged not to cross the two terrier breeds.
-In the UK, it is not yet registered with The Kennel Club.
+In the UK, it is not yet registered with the Kennel Club.

 Like the Yorkie, its long and flowing coat is its crowning glory.
-It is not only silky and luxurious, it is also really soft.
-The long hair in its head is usually tied up in a knot.
+It is not only silky and luxurious, but it is also really soft.
+The long hair on its head is usually tied up in a knot.
 It comes in these colour combinations: black and white with gold and tan, blue and white with gold and tan, and white with blue or black top lines.
 Unlike most dogs, its hair grows the way human hair does, which is why it is hypoallergenic and virtually does not shed.

 Maintaining its lush hair comes with a price.
-To keep it neat and free from tangles and matts, daily brushing is needed.
+To keep it neat and free from tangles and mats, daily brushing is needed.
 It also needs to be professionally groomed because its hair continuously grows throughout the year.
 Owners that do not show their pooches and prefer shorter hair may trim and clip its hair to make it more manageable.

 The Biewer is not recommended for timid first-time owners or families with toddlers.
-It is better off with people that can handle its tenacious nature, and older children that are more mature and know how to interact with tiny dogs.
+It is better off with people that can handle its tenacious nature and older children that are more mature and know how to interact with tiny dogs.
 It can get along with other pets if they grow up together.
 However, it could not be completely trusted with smaller animals because of its high prey drive.
 Since it isn’t aware of its small stature, supervise interactions with bigger dogs.